mislav/blog/_posts/2011-12-12-vim-revisited.md

 mode, now you type text as your normally would.
 Pressing
 <kbd>&lt;Esc&gt;</kbd> exits back to normal mode.

-But it is *how* you enter insert mode that can gain you some advantage:
+But it is *how* you enter insert mode that offers some advantage:

 <table>
   <tr>